Pablodubco/unit-4-game/README.md

 ##### Skills collection

-Skills are assigned to each character inside the [character's skill properties](#characters-collection).
-They are used to determine the available actions of the player and opponent in every turn.
-All actions in battle are skill objects, including the defaul attack, counter-attack, and follow-up attack.
+* Skills are assigned to each character inside the [character's skill properties](#characters-collection).
+* They are used to determine the available actions of the player and opponent in every turn.
+* All actions in battle are skills, including the default attack, counter-attack, and follow-up attack.

 Contents:
 - [Skill properties](#skill-properties)